pranaybinju/maps_blog/blogs/2019/optimistic-locking-in-rails/optimistic-locking-rails.md

 While performing concurrent operations, a database must ensure data integrity.
 Locking mechanism ensure this data integrity and consistency.
 Locks can be a database, table, page or row level.
 Here is a beginner's guide to database locking in PostgreSQL.

-In this article, we will see how Rails provides optimistic locking for ActiveRecord models.
+In this article, we will see how Rails provides mechanism for optimistic locking on ActiveRecord models.
 But before we proceed, let us first understand the basics about optimistic and pessimistic locking.

 ## What is optimistic locking?